 If you are a member of Generation X (GenXer – those born 1965–1980) or a Late-Boomer (those born 1956–1964), the issue of extended long-term health care better be a topic you are thinking about when planning your future retirement.

-You should be saving money in your 401(k), IRA, 403(b) and other accounts so you can enjoy a long successful retirement.
+You should be saving money in your 401(k), IRA, 403(b) and other savings accounts to enjoy a long successful retirement.
 Life expectancy continues to rise so your savings must last a very long time.
-But long life brings health issues and many people fail to safeguard their retirement savings from the cost of extended care.
+But long life brings health issues, and many people fail to safeguard their retirement savings from long-term care costs.

 “As we prepare for retirement, recognize that Long Term medical care costs are likely to be an issue.
 No matter what stage we have reached, now is the time for most of us to begin planning for how we are going to address our own Long-Term Care.
 Adequate planning and a little foresight can make a huge difference in whether we will be prepared.”John Hoffmire, Director of the Center on Business and Poverty at the Wisconsin School of Business at UW-Madison.

-Custodial care is the type of extended care most of us will require due to extended illnesses, accidents or the impact of aging.
-This includes help with what is called ‘activities of daily living’.
+Custodial care is the type of extended care many of us will require due to extended illnesses, accidents, or the impact of aging.
+This includes help with what is called ‘activities of daily living.’
 These are things which we all take for granted; eating, dressing, bathing, etc.

-If you have a qualified Long-Term Care Insurance policy.
-It allows you to protect part of your estate equal to the amount of money paid out by your LTC policy.
+If you have a qualified Partnership Long-Term Care Insurance policy, you can protect part of your estate equal to the amount of money paid out by your LTC policy.
 Most states have plans in place.
-This link shows which states have LTC partnership plans in place and which ones are reciprocal in the event you move from one state to another.
+This link shows which states have Partnership Long-Term Care policies in place and which ones are reciprocal if you move from one state to another.